The-Mad-Ryanosaurus/PPIT-Metronome-Project/RUNDOWN.md

 - User Manual

 ## Problems
 Glasses are not capable of spatially tracking the headset so the head bobbing will not be counteracted, but the glasses are able to track rotation, via the headset’s gyroscope, so we are able to keep the metronome aligned with the horizon (the height it’s positioned at) with the added allowance of customization to the metronome’s height, distance and speed by the user.
 Lack of ability for headset to anchor the metronome doesn’t solve main head bobbing issue.
 So, what is the solution?
 The headset has very little in terms of power as you can see from the specifications above and with only one camera it is impossible to triangulate a person’s position for the following reasons.
 The camera works the same as any mobile device.
-It is capable of recording and taking pictures but unlike other AR headsets (such as the Microsoft Hololens) it cannot recognise a real-world space with a person standing at its centre.
+It is capable of recording and taking pictures but unlike other AR headsets (such as the Microsoft Hololens) it cannot recognize a real-world space with a person standing at its centre.
 We can project videos/applications and many other forms of media to the headset’s lenses while a user is wearing them.
 This is what we have done with our project to make it work as best it can on such a piece of technology.
 In unity we have 3 cameras added to a scene to generate our metronome in a 3D environment.
 These cameras mimic a users’ head/eyes.
 Tracking then works via the headset’s gyroscope so that when a person’s head moves, the cameras in unity move.
 The metronome then follows the users’ movements at the same parameters mentioned earlier.
 In doing this we eliminated the mp4’s dark background that the original file had and have a metronome now moving while a user can see their surroundings.

 ## Solutions
 The lack of ability to anchor the metronome due to the headsets lack of capabilities to do so means the only solution is to develop this application on a headset that is capable.
 A Microsoft Hololens would be the only headset currently we feel is capable doing so. (add in why here)